fabio1079/kiskadee/doc/fetchers.rst

 List of kiskadee fetchers
 ----------------------------

-Inside tha package `fetchers` you can check the available fetchers and which targets are monitored with each fetcher.
+Inside the `fetchers` package you can check all available fetchers and what targets are monitored by each fetcher.
 This section is a brief overview of the available fetchers.

     - *anitya.py*: A fetcher to monitor fedmsg events, published on the